invisibleacropolis-ops/RNGEN/data/places/placesREADME.md

 Store datasets as Godot `.tres` resources (or compatible formats) so they load through the existing data pipeline.
 Keep filenames descriptive—`temperate_biomes.tres` communicates intent better than a numeric ID and helps when debugging failed lookups.

+## Ready-to-use templates

+The `data/places/templates/` folder provides example resources that adhere to the structure described above:

+- `place_wordlist_template.tres` – `WordListResource` with balanced descriptor
+  and biome phrases.
+- `place_syllable_template.tres` – `SyllableSetResource` configured with
+  optional middle fragments to demonstrate compound place roots.
+- `place_markov_template.tres` – `MarkovModelResource` prepared with explicit
+  states, start tokens, and weighted transitions compatible with the current generator runtime.

+Copy and rename a template when you need a quick starting point, then replace the placeholder entries with your curated data.

 ## Composing place names

 Several generation strategies can reference the datasets in this folder.
 The examples below mirror the configuration dictionaries passed to `NameGenerator.generate`.